-According to 2018 data from Oberlo, most consumers, 54 percent, wished their favorite companies and brands produced more video.
+According to 2020 data from Wyzowl, most consumers, 84 percent, say that they’ve been convinced to buy a product of service by watching a brand’s video.
 Still, Videonitch says that per minute, 300 hours of video content get uploaded to YouTube, making it quite a crowded market.

 By enlisting the services of a video marketing agency, you can create, polish, and send out into the world quality video content that will connect with your audience.
 This agency can especially assist you in posting the video to the right channels so you can maximize your views, engagement, and revenue.

 When you hire an agency, the team can work with you to shoot your video if you haven’t done so already.
 They can also have a hand in editing so you get a clean, polished clip you’ll be excited to share with the world.

 Then we get to the main crux of what an agency can do, and that’s marketing.

 Depending on your goals, the agency can put your video on the channels that are best for you.
 For example, you may have created a personalized clip meant to be sent out to a segment of your email list.
 The agency will ensure your clip is short, punchy, and worth watching.